WXONE/AudioVLA.github.io/README.md

-# FIND: Fine-tuning Initial Noise Distribution with Policy Optimization for Diffusion Models
+# Audio-VLA: Adding Contact Audio Perception to Vision-Language-Action Model for Robotic Manipulation

-This is the repository that contains source code for the [FIND website](https://vpx-ecnu.github.io/FIND-website/).
+This is the repository that contains source code for the AudioVLA

 <!-- If you find ClothPPO useful for your work please cite:
 ```